Hepatitis A vaccine: Medical uses

-The U.S. Centers for Disease Control and Prevention (CDC), recommends vaccination of all children over one year of age, people whose sexual activity puts them at risk, people with chronic liver disease, people who are being treated with clotting factor concentrates, people working in close proximity to the virus, and people who are living in communities where an outbreak is present.
+The US Centers for Disease Control and Prevention (CDC) recommends vaccination of all children over one year of age, people whose sexual activity puts them at risk, people with chronic liver disease, people who are being treated with clotting factor concentrates, people working near the virus, and people who are living in communities where an outbreak is present.
 Hepatitis A is the most common vaccine-preventable virus acquired during travel, so people traveling to places where the virus is common like the Indian subcontinent, Africa, Central America, South America, Asia, and Eastern Europe should be vaccinated.

 The vaccine is given in the muscle of the upper arm, in two doses for the best protection.
 The initial dose of the vaccine should be followed up by a booster six to twelve months later.
 Protection against hepatitis A begins approximately two to four weeks after the initial vaccination.
 Protection lasts at least 15 years and is estimated to last at least 25 years if the booster is administered.

 A Cochrane review found that both types of vaccines offer significant protection, for at least two years using the inactivated vaccine and at least five years with the attenuated vaccine.
-The review concluded that the inactivated vaccine is safe, but required more high quality evidence to assess the safety of the attenuated vaccine.
+The review concluded that the inactivated vaccine is safe, but required more high-quality evidence to assess the safety of the attenuated vaccine.